GanshengT/GanshengT.github.io/_pages/cv.md

         July 2018 - Sept 2018
    </td>
     <td>
-      Did an <b>internship as a consultant</b>, was responsable for the ordering, receipt,<br>
+      Did an <b>internship as a consultant</b>, was responsable for the ordering, receipt, and storage of merchandise and provided the<br>
-      and storage of merchandise and provided the suggestions to customers
+      suggestions to customers
    </td>
  </tr>